 Fleas are more than an annoyance -- they can affect the health of their host dog or cat.
 Their saliva may trigger allergies, and the itching and scratching that ensue can lead to a more serious skin infection.
 Infected fleas can also transmit tapeworms and bacteria -- including bacteria that are harmful to humans.
 A large enough number of fleas can even cause life-threatening blood loss.

-Fleas are not something that will disappear from a cat or dog without help.
-In fact, ignoring a minor flea problem can quickly lead to an infestation.
-Female fleas can lay up to 50 eggs per day, many of which may fall off and land in carpets, bedding and furniture.
-Once the larvae hatch, they remain inactive in a cocoon for weeks or even months.
+Unfortunately, fleas are not a problem that will go away on its own.
+In fact, ignoring a few fleas can quickly lead to an infestation.
+Female fleas can lay up to 50 eggs a day, many of which fall off and land in carpets, bedding and furniture.
+Once the larvae hatch, they remain inactive in cocoons for weeks or even months.
 Unsuspecting pet owners may think the problem is resolved after killing the adult fleas, but the life cycle will repeat weeks later unless eggs and larvae are prevented from maturing into adult fleas.